TMQ5/Data-Analyst-Nanodegree-Program/Investigate a Dataset Project/README.md

 ## Project Overview
 In this project, we will analyze a dataset and then communicate our findings about it.
 We will use the Python libraries NumPy, pandas, and Matplotlib to make our analysis easier.

+## Installation
+It's recommend installing Anaconda, which comes with all of the necessary packages, as well as IPython notebook.
+Here are the installation steps:

+1. Download the installer from [here](https://www.anaconda.com/download/).
+Choose the Python 3.6 or higher version, and the appropriate 64/32-bit installer.
+2. Refer to the installation instructions [here](https://docs.anaconda.com/anaconda/install/).
+3. Verify the installation, as mentioned [here](https://docs.anaconda.com/anaconda/install/verify-install/).

 ## Project Instructions
 These steps need to follow:
 #### Step One - Choose Our Data Set